abhijeeth-babu/send-to-clapper/README.md

 #### Firefox
 - Download "Send to Clapper" directly from the [AMO Store](https://addons.mozilla.org/en-US/firefox/addon/send-to-clapper/).
-- Alternatively, download the `.xpi` file from the [GitHub releases](https://github.com/yourusername/send-to-clapper/releases) and load it into Firefox manually.

 #### Chrome/Chromium
-- Download the extension from the [GitHub releases](https://github.com/yourusername/send-to-clapper/releases).
+- Download the extension from the [GitHub releases](https://github.com/abhijeeth-babu/send-to-clapper/releases).
 - Extract the ZIP file and load the unpacked extension into Chrome/Chromium:
   1. Go to `chrome://extensions/`.
   2. Enable **Developer mode**.